Neocreb/frontend-eloity-unified-ecosys/COMPREHENSIVE_REALTIME_IMPLEMENTATION_GUIDE.md

       messages: [
         {
           role: 'system',
-          content: 'You are a helpful assistant for the Softchat platform.'
+          content: 'You are a helpful assistant for the Eloity platform.'
         },
         {
           role: 'user',